Liciastacia/eBay-Perfume-Analysis/README.md

 Using Bookmark, i was able to add the full file of my visualizations in power bi and a picture screenshot of my visuals so as to be to view my insight properly.

 # Conclusion
-[This project was used to highlight the power of bookmarking and conserving space for visualization.
-It helped me create this app like report and perfected my skills in bookmarking. you can interact with the dashboard] (EasyTech Academy August Project.pbix)
+This project was used to highlight the power of bookmarking and conserving space for visualization.
+It helped me create this app like report and perfected my skills in bookmarking. you can interact with the dashboard [here] (EasyTech Academy August Project.pbix)